Shah-Aayush/semester-6-materials/FInancial Management/Notes/README.md

 To ensure safety on investment, i.e, funds should be invested in safe ventures so that adequate rate of return can be achieved.
 To plan a sound capital structure-There should be sound and fair composition of capital so that a balance is maintained between debt and equity capital.

+## long - short term sources of finance
+Long-Term Sources of Finance
+Long-term financing means capital requirements for a period of more than 5 years to 10, 15, 20 years or maybe more depending on other factors.
+Capital expenditures in fixed assets like plant and machinery, land and building, etc of business are funded using long-term sources of finance.
+Part of working capital which permanently stays with the business is also financed with long-term sources of funds.
+Long-term financing sources can be in the form of any of them:

+Share Capital or Equity Shares
+Preference Capital or Preference Shares
+Retained Earnings or Internal Accruals
+Debenture / Bonds
+Term Loans from Financial Institutes, Government, and Commercial Banks Venture Funding
+Asset Securitization
+International Financing by way of Euro Issue, Foreign Currency Loans, ADR, GDR, etc.
+Medium Term Sources of Finance
+Medium term financing means financing for a period of 3 to 5 years and is used generally for two reasons.
+One, when long-term capital is not available for the time being and second when deferred revenue expenditures like advertisements are made which are to be written off over a period of 3 to 5 years.
+Medium term financing sources can in the form of one of them:

+Preference Capital or Preference Shares
+Debenture / Bonds
+Medium Term Loans from
+Financial Institutes
+Government, and
+Commercial Banks
+Medium Term Note
+Lease Finance
+Hire Purchase Finance
+Short Term Sources of Finance
+Short term financing means financing for a period of less than 1 year.
+The need for short-term finance arises to finance the current assets of a business like an inventory of raw material and finished goods, debtors, minimum cash and bank balance etc. Short-term financing is also named as working capital financing.
+Short term finances are available in the form of:

+Trade Credit
+Short Term Loans like Working Capital Loans from Commercial Banks Fixed Deposits for a period of 1 year or less
+Advances received from customers
+Creditors
+Payables
+Factoring Services
+Bill Discounting etc.

+##